SQLiteFlow/sqliteflow.github.io/index.md

 *Import from CSV Text*
 ![Import - Import from CSV Text](macOS/ImportFromCSV.png)

+**Export**
+- In Data Editor or Query Results, supports export data to CSV, JSON or Markdown.
+- In Data Editor, supports export data to Insert Statement or Update Statement if possible.

 **Database Statistics**
 - Display table counts and each table's record count.
 - Display total size of each table, size of each table's content and size of each table's indexes.